noahehall/theBookOfNoah/architecture/informationarchitecture.md

     - peter morville
     - louis rosenfeld

-## recommended reads
+# recommended reads
   - a book on organizational psychology

+# tools
+  - navigation stress test
+    - evaluating bottom up information archhitecture

 # terminology
   - information architecture
     - the structural design of shared information environments
-    - the combination of organization, labeling, search and navigation systems wtihin websites and itnranets
+    - the combination of organization, labeling, search and navigation systems wtihin websites and intranets
     - the art and science of shaping information products and experiences to support usability and finability
     - an emerging discipline and community of practice focused on bringing principles of designn and architecture to the digital landscape
+    - our understanding of the world is largely determined by our ability to organize information -

   - information
     - to distinguish information architecture from data and knowledge management
     - data - facts and figures